sighupio/fury-distribution/docs/schemas/ekscluster-kfd-v1alpha2.md

 ### Description

-This value defines if the region of the bucket should be validated or not by Terraform, useful when using a bucket in a recently added region
+This value defines if the region of the bucket should be validated or not by Terraform, useful when using a bucket in a recently added region.